Battery Capacity Test

 An automotive battery is a rechargeable SLI or starting, lighting, and ignition battery.
-It’s a 12 volt battery made of 6 cells connected in series.
-Each of the 6 cells produces 2.1 volts and wiring these cells in series produces the 12.6 volts required by the automotive electrical system.
+It contains 12-volts and consists of 6 cells connected in series.
+Each of the 6 cells produces 2.1 volts, and wiring these cells in series produces 12.6 volts.

 A battery’s current capacity ratings are used to measure its readiness to deliver cranking power to the starter motor as well as reserve energy for the electrical system.

-Battery Capacity Tests: Perform a battery load test to see if service or replacement is necessary.
+Battery Capacity Test: Perform a battery load test to see if service or replacement is necessary.
 Determine the load by retrieving the CCA from the battery case and reducing this number by half.
-The discharge rate is one half of the battery's cold cranking rating.
+The discharge rate is one half of the battery's cold-cranking rating.
 Apply this load to the battery for 15 seconds.
-The battery's voltage must remain above 9.6 volts at 70 F. It's relative to temperature, the lower the temperature, the lower the voltage.
+The battery's voltage must remain above 9.6 volts at 70° F. It's relative to temperature, the lower the temperature, the lower the voltage.

 A battery specific gravity test determines the weight of a certain volume of liquid divided by an equal amount of water.
 A fully charged automotive battery has a specific gravity of 1.265.
 As the battery discharges, the specific gravity becomes lighter and more like water, closer to 1.000.
 The specific gravity of a battery is a good indication of its state of charge.
 Use a hydrometer and adjust to temperature by adding .004 for every ten degrees above 80° F and subtracting .004 for every 10° below 80° F.